sashaNull/OverTheWire-Bandit-Writeup/README.md

 bandit2@bandit:~$ cat spaces\ in\ this\ filename UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
 ```
-The password to gain access to level 3 box is **UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK**
+The password to gain access to the level 3's box is **UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK**

 ## :triangular_flag_on_post: Bandit Level 3 - 4